uaf-math/calc1/week1-ALEKS.md

 1. By Tuesday, August 24, complete an initial assessment in ALEKS.
 This is a different process from the UAF ALEKS placement test you may have used in the past.
 Completing this assessment on time earns you 10 points added to your Quiz 1 score.

 2. By Friday, August 27, schedule a two-hour timeslot on Tuesday, August 30 to take your proctored ALEKS assessment.
+You can schedule your time by going to [this](https://uafmath.youcanbook.me/) scheduling site.

 3. By Monday, August 30, complete 90% of your ALEKS pie **or** spend at least 5 hours in the ALEKS Learning Mode.
 Completion of the ALEKS pie / Learning Mode requirement will count as the first homework of the semester.